 Quality Ratings

-Guidebooks will usually have a quality rating that accompanies the grade.
+Guidebooks will usually have a quality rating that accompanies the climbing grade.
 This is usually established through consensus over time and is there to show how good the climb is.
 Obviously, this is a subjective decision, but it is usually based on factors like smooth movement, quality stone, historical significance, and aesthetics.
 This depends on the guidebook, but the ones that I use will have a three-star rating on the best climbs.

 Aid Ratings